 My husband and I were given a trip, from our dear friends, to get away for our birthdays.
 Two plane tickets were part of the gift.
 What a blessing!
 What none of us knew was that our flight would be in a very small plane.
 This was going to be an adventure.

-Little did I know I was headed for a battle with fear.
+Little did I know I was headed for a battle against fear.

-Growing up I was scared most of the time.
+Growing up I was scared.
 From the time I was a child until about 10 years ago, I lived in fear.
-In fact, listing all the fears would be impossible because there were so many.
-Even as an adult I would check every nook and crevice to make sure that we were safe.
-I would wake my dear husband up over and over and over because I had “heard something in the house.”
+In fact, listing all the fears I had would be impossible because there were so many.
+Even as young adult, when I was coming home, I would check every nook and cranny to make sure there was not a burglar.
+Many times I would wake my dear husband up because I had “heard something in the house.”
 It was a miserable way to live.

-The night things changed for me there happened to be a real prowler on our street.
-Neighbors were looking and watching and one of my greatest fears was practically knocking at the door.
+The night things officially changed for me there happened to be a real prowler on our street.
+Neighbors were looking and watching as one of my greatest fears was practically knocking at the door.
 It was the middle of the night and there was not resolution that I could see.
 The song "A Mighty Fortress Is Our God" came to mind.
-It was not a song that I sang a lot and was not on my playlist.
-However, I stood at my window and sang the song to myself.
+It was not a song that I sang a lot.
+However, I stood at a window looking out at our street and sang the song out loud.

-THEN we boarded the plane in St. Louis to head home.
-The pilot announced we would have a bumpy flight before we ever took off.
-I immediately began refuting those words--aloud.
+But by the time of this trip I had lived in freedom from fear for quite a while.
+When we boarded the plane in St. Louis to head home the pilot announced we would have a bumpy flight before we ever took off.
+I immediately began to pray against those words.
 I just knew that that flight was going to be smooth.

 Rivers bring life and provide life.